jwl-7/c0de_gr1nd/python_explanations/primitive_multiply.md

     ```python
     product = 0
     ```
-2. Create a loop that runs while _y_ != 0, which is the case when the product has been computed
+2. Create a loop that runs while _y_ != 0, which stops when the product has been computed
     ```python
     while y != 0:
     ```